philosophicles/CamdramDataWarehouse/Readme.md

 This will do a full reload, calling in turn a number of stored procedures that:

-1. Extract a copy of _relevant_ data from the production camdram schema, into the camdram_dw schema.
+1. Extract a copy of _relevant_ data from the production camdram schema, into the camdram_dw schema (expected <5 seconds)
-2. Process the data warehouse dimensions: society, venue, etc.
+2. Process the data warehouse dimensions: society, venue, etc (expected ~10 seconds)
 3. Process the facts: performances, etc.

 Pre-existing data in the camdram_dw schema is completely removed / overwritten each time a reload takes place.

 The reload process may take a couple of minutes.

+## Output data

+Need to say some stuff about the data at theend of the process, definitions and assumptions etc

+Define each fact carefully - e.g. CountOfBand etc representing just how many humans are involved, regardless of whether someone has 2 roles, or two people share one role.